Home

 2. Do NOT Fatigue Yourself

-Plyometrics for speed train your muscles to contract fast.
+Plyometrics for speed trains your muscles to contract fast.
 You're focusing on just using those fast twitch muscle fibers, not the slower twitch endurance fibers.

 As you tire, your muscle contractions slow down.
 So, don't work to the point of fatigue!

-Only do plyometric exercises when you can focus on doing them fast, and in small sets.
+Do plyometric exercises only when you can focus on doing them fast, and in small sets.
 This keeps the quality of your form high when doing these exercises.

 3. Do Exercises That Mimic Sports Moves

-If you want to snap a punch out there, do clapping push-ups or inclide depth push-ups.
+If you want to snap a punch out there, do clapping push-ups or include depth push-ups.
 If you're a sprinter, try jump squats.

 Do you do a lot of turning while in a small stance?
 Do you primarily move side to side, maintaining your stance, and only face one direction?